OpenAlea development guidelines#

 Testing#

 All packages should include tests to ensure that the code is working as expected.
-The tests should be stored in the tests folder of the package, and should be written using the pytest framework.
+The tests should be stored in the test folder of the package, and should be written using the pytest framework.